 **Damselflies are beneficial to the health of the pond.

 QUICK FACT: Spiders are venomous.
-They use venom to subdue their prey.
-Fortunately, very few spiders are harmful to humans or even able to penetrate the skin of a human.
+Spiders use venom to subdue their prey.
+Fortunately, very few spiders are dangerous to humans or even capable of penetrating the skin of a human.

-The insect that wonders into the Orb-weaver’s sticky web will receive a quick stunning bite.
-This spider has over 10,000 species and belongs to the family Araneidae.
+The insect that wonders into the Orb-weaver’s sticky web will receive a quick formidable bite.
+This spider has over 3,000 species and belongs to the Araneidae family.

 All Orb-weaver spiders spin webs!

-Fall is typically the time the female Orb-weaver spiders will lay her last clutch of eggs.
+Fall is typically the time the female Orb-weaving spiders will lay their last clutch of eggs.
 The spider eggs survive the winter and will hatch in the spring.

-Orb Weaver Spiders belong to the family Araneidae and possess eight similar eyes, arranged in two rows of four eyes each.
+Orb Weaver Spiders have poor eyesight even though they possess eight eyes that are arranged in two rows of four eyes each.

 Like all spiders, the young Orb-weaver looks like a tiny adult when it hatches.
 As the spider grows it sheds it’s skin.
 Spiders hatch in the spring.